 Meaning

 The message behind “All the miseries and evils which men suffer from vice, crime, ambition, injustice, oppression, slavery and war, proceed from their despising or neglecting the precepts contained in the Bible.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme